nieldeokar/CleancodeNotes/README.md

 *You know you are working on clean code when each routine you read turns out to be pretty much what you expected.
 You can call it beautiful code when the code also makes it look like the language was made for the problem.*

+## Quotes :

+1. It was the bad code that brought the company down.
+2. LeBlanc’s law: Later equals never.
+3. But the fault, dear Dilbert, is not in our stars, but in ourselves.
+We are unprofessional.
+4. Writing clean code is a lot like painting a picture.
+Being able to recognize good art from bad does not mean that we know how to paint.
+5. Being able to recognize clean code from dirty code does not mean that we know how to write clean code!
+6. When the same thing is done over and over, it’s a sign that there is an idea in our mind that is not well represented in the code.
+I try to figure out what it is.
+Then I try to express that idea more clearly.
+7. Beautiful code makes the language look like it was made for the problem!
+8.

 [1]: https://www.amazon.com/gp/product/B001GSTOAM